Justin-Bento/portfolio/README.md

 > Note: Ensure that your .env file is correctly configured with your Sanity project ID and dataset to avoid any issues with content display.

 > Note: Changing the project ID and dataset will cause the articles related to the original project to not display, as they are linked to the original project configuration.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+None